 Our analysis allowed us to see how the shifts that are already underway are catalyzing other changes – from worldviews and values to collective action and individual behavior.
 This is opening up space for new ways of organizing the economy to emerge.
 In this light, the Not-for-Profit World model beautifully coalesces with other growing social trends like collaborative consumption, peer-to-peer production, and crowdfunding.

 To test our conclusions, we went through a multi-stage feedback process.
 We presented our ideas at conferences, public talks, in the media, via social media, at workshops, and had in-depth conversations with experts in a wide range of fields, including business, economics, finance and sociology.
 Finally, we started a not-for-profit business incubator in the U.S., giving us more hands-on experience and grounding our ideas.

 It has been an incredible journey, and now we invite you to join us for the most important phase!

-Set to be published in 2021, pre-publication orders can be made below.
+Set to be published late 2022, pre-publication orders can be made below.
 Updates on the book's progress may be read here.

 A social systems designer, Jennifer Hinton is a Marie Curie PhD Fellow studying the social dynamics of the biophysical resource economy.
 Her work has included projects on China’s circular economy, ethanol production in Brazil and Sweden, renewable energy job creation in Uzbekistan, and lowering the ecological footprint of Greek public schools.